jjwithanr/obsidian_bible_study/docs/Old Testament/Psalms/Psalm78.md

 #### v.21-22
 >When the LORD heard them, he was very angry; his fire broke out against Jacob, and his wrath rose against Israel, <sup>22</sup>for they did not believe in God or trust in his deliverance.

+Pastor Mike referenced this verse to provide to the deception behind one of Satan's temptation to Jesus during his 40 day fast.
+Satan advised him to turn the stone into bread; Jesus, however, knew that God provided manna out of mercy though the Israelites tested Him.
+Jesus would not repeat the Israelite's mistake in asking for manna to test God's provision.
+#jj

+#### v.34
+>Whenever God slew them, they would seek him; they eagerly turned to him again.

 #### v.37-38
 >their hearts were not loyal to him, they were not faithful to his covenant. <sup>38</sup>Yet he was merciful; he forgave their iniquities and did not destroy them.
 Time after time he restrained his anger and did not stir up his full wrath.